 KICS (Kids in Chemotherapy and Their Students) is a program that was created in partnership with Tufts University School of Medicine (TUSM).
 Each 1st year medical student at TUSM is paired with a child who is undergoing cancer treatment at Floating Hospital.
 The KICS group meets twice a month with guidance from the Pediatric Hematology/Oncology social worker.
-The KICS group also organizes annual field trips, holiday parties and a dinner featuring a speaker from the Division.
+The KICS group also organizes annual field trips, holiday parties and a dinner.
 The medical students and their patient partners truly develop lasting relationships.
 The students have attended patients’ weddings, gone on family trips to Disney World and have maintained lifelong friendships.

-Medical play is used to help your child become more familiar with the hospital surroundings and to cope with their healthcare experiences.
-This type of play helps your child process their fears, anxieties and other reactions to their experiences.
-It is also an opportunity for us to clarify any questions or misunderstandings about the hospital or their treatment.
+Medical play is used to help your child become more familiar with the hospital surroundings and to cope with his or her healthcare experiences.
+This type of play helps your child process fears, anxieties and other reactions.
+It’s also an opportunity for us to clarify any questions or misunderstandings about the hospital or treatment.

 Our team brings Music Therapy into the treatment plans for many of our patients.
-We have a Music Therapist who visits our patients often and works with them to help improve their mood and provide a space where patient can express their feelings.
+Funded by Lucy’s Love Bus, licensed music therapist April Buscher visits patients during a two-hour window one day each week to help improve their mood and provide a space where patients can express their feelings.

 Our School Reentry Program was designed to assist and ease children in returning to school.
-By visiting the classroom prior to a patients resuming their studies, Child Life Specialists and a Social Worker share with teachers and classmates information that will ease the patients path back to school.
-They educate classmates and teachers on what to expect with their friend's return; how they might look and what they might need from their classmates and teachers.
+Child Life Specialists and a Social Worker share with teachers and classmates information that will ease the patients’ path back to school.
+They educate classmates and teachers on what to expect with their friend’s return, how they might look and what they might need from their classmates and teachers.

 The financial burden of having a child in cancer treatment can often be stressful for parents and caregivers.
-At for Children, our Hematology/Oncology Division has set up a number of Patient Support Funds through donations from past patient families and other groups.
+At Floating Hospital, our Hematology/Oncology Division has set up a number of Patient Support Funds through donations from past patient families and other groups to assist with things such as travel and food.
 Some of the support funds we provide include:

 - Sophie’s Families First Fund – provides food vouchers for families